Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Introduction

 \section{Introduction}

-Recently, a renormalizable theory of gravity was proposed by Ho\v{r}ava \cite{Horava:2009uw,Horava:2008ih,Horava:2008jf}.
-This theory reduces to Einstein's general relativity (GR) at large scales, and that may provide a candidate for a UV completion of general relativity.
-This theory is renormalizable in the sense that the effective coupling constant is dimensionless in the UV.
+A renormalizable theory of gravity was proposed by Ho\v{r}ava \cite{Horava:2009uw,Horava:2008ih,Horava:2008jf}.
+This theory reduces to Einstein's general relativity (GR) for large scales, and may be a candidate for the UV completion of general relativity.
+This theory is renormalizable in the sense that the effective coupling constant is dimensionless in UV.
 The essential point of this theory is the anisotropic scaling of temporal and spatial coordinates with dynamical critical exponent $z$, \eq{ t\rightarrow \ell^z t\,,\qquad x^i\rightarrow \ell x^i \,,\qquad\qquad (z\geq 1)\,. } In $3+1$ spacetime dimension, the Ho\v{r}ava theory has an ultraviolet fixed point with $z=3$.
-Since Ho\v{r}ava theory is analogue to scalar-field model studied by Lifshitz in which the full Lorentz symmetry emerges only at IR fixed point, the Ho\v{r}ava theory is also called Ho\v{r}ava-Lifshitz theory.
-Because of this anisotropic scaling, time plays a privileged role in Ho\v{r}va theory.
-In other words, the spacetime has a codimension-one foliation structure which leaves of the foliation hypersurfaces of constant time.
-And thus, with contrary to GR, full diffeomorphism invariance is abandoned, while only a subset (while has a form of local Galilean invariance) is kept.
-More precisely, the theory is invariant under the foliation-preserving diffeomorphism defined by \eq{ t\rightarrow \tilde{t}(t)\,,\qquad x^i \rightarrow \tilde{x}^i(t,x^i) \,. } In the infrared (IR), due to relevant deformation by lower dimensional operators, the theory flows to $z = 1$, corresponds to the standard relativistic scale invariance under which the full deffeomorphism and thus general relativity is recovered.
+Since the Ho\v{r}ava theory is analogue to the scalar-field model studied by Lifshitz, in which the full Lorentz symmetry emerges only at the IR fixed point, the Ho\v{r}ava theory is also called the Ho\v{r}ava-Lifshitz theory.
+Because of this anisotropic scaling, time plays a privileged role in the Ho\v{r}ava theory.
+In other words, spacetime has a codimension-one foliation structure, which leaves the foliation hypersurfaces of constant time.
+Thus, contrary to GR, full diffeomorphism invariance is abandoned, and only a subset (of the form of local Galilean invariance) is kept.
+More precisely, the theory is invariant under the foliation-preserving diffeomorphism defined by \eq{ t\rightarrow \tilde{t}(t)\,,\qquad x^i \rightarrow \tilde{x}^i(t,x^i) \,. } In the infrared (IR), due to a deformation by lower dimensional operators, the theory flows to $z = 1$, corresponding to the standard relativistic scale invariance under which the full deffeomorphism, and thus general relativity, is recovered.
 Non-relativistic scaling allows for many non-trivial scaling theories in dimensions $D > 2$.
-Ho\v{r}ava-Lifshitz theory allows a theory of gravitation that is scale-invariant in the UV, while standard GR with full diffeomorphism emerges in the IR fixed point.
+The Ho\v{r}ava-Lifshitz theory allows a theory of gravitation that is scale-invariant in UV, while the standard GR with full diffeomorphism emerges at the IR fixed point.